maxja/book-go-lang/README.md

 #### Arrays -- Too Rigid to Use Directly

-Author said that arrays are rarely used directly, because of their nature.
-They are predefined on declaration stage and ...
+Author said, that arrays are rarely used directly, because of their nature.
+They declared with predefined size `[3]int`, and size is a part of type.

+Type of array's element must be a part of declaration.

+Array variable can be left uninitialized, and compiler will set type defined zero values to all it's elements.

+Array can be declared via given initialization value `[3]int{1,2,3}`.

+Initialization values set can have indexes `[10]int{9:10}`, so that value will take certain place in upcoming array.

+Size of array can be calculated from within initialization values set, for that use `[...]int{1,2,3}` instead of certain number of an elements.

+Arrays are comparable via `==` and `!=`.

 #### Slices